BandaWorks/housework-undoer/instructions/svelte.md

 ### Svelte (based on degit)

-The instruction is based on sveltejs official template located at: https://github.com/sveltejs/template.
+> **Prerequisites:** You need to have Node >= 8.10 and npm >= 5.6 on your machine.
+To check the versions installed on your machine, run `node -v` and `npm -v` in your terminal

-Here's the summary from `sveltejs/template`'s README.md, but make sure to check it out for expanded explanations and troubleshooting.
+Here's the summary from `sveltejs/template` [guide](https://github.com/sveltejs/template#svelte-app).
+Make sure to check it out for expanded explanations and troubleshooting.

 1\.
 Run in your terminal